How GPS Fleet Management Systems Work: Technology and Process Explained

 • Speed monitoring and idle time tracking

-Geofencing technology creates virtual boundaries on maps while the system generates alerts when vehicles enter or exit defined zones.
+Geofencing technology creates virtual system on maps while the system generates alerts when vehicles enter or exit defined zones.

 Fleet management real-time tracking dashboard